simonredfern/SimonSaysSeeq/SimonSaysSeeqNorns/README.md

 8 ArmRatchet

-9 Randomise Gates (AKA Randomise Grid)
+9 Randomise Gates (AKA Randomise Grid) - Pressing a sequence row on the right means a higher chance the sequence will change.

-10 Randomise Notes (AKA Randomise Mozart)
+10 Randomise Notes (AKA Randomise Mozart) - Pressing a sequence row on the right means a higher chance the sequence will change.

 11 PresetGates - sets some simple gate patterns (AKA Preset Grid)